crsandoval/PEP-2020/week_2/README.md

 -   Click *File &gt; New Project &gt; Version Control &gt; Git*.
 In the “repository URL” paste the URL of the forked GitHub repository from your GitHub account.
-It will be something like this
+It will be something like this &lt;style=‘nolink’&gt;https<!-- -->://github.com/<GitHub user name>/PEP-2020.git
-    <a href="https://github.com/" class="uri">https://github.com/</a><GitHub user name>/PEP-2020.git
 -   Be intentional about where you create this project
--   Suggest that you “Open in new session”
+-   I suggest that you “Open in new session”
 -   Click “Create Project” to create a new directory, which will be all of these things:
     -   a directory or “folder” on your computer